shiyis/nlpwshiyi/modules/1b-phil-of-mind.md

 identifies consciousness with the broad term "sensations".
 ```

-Below summarizes theories that tackle the mind-body/consciousness problem that reflect the two distinct assumptions explained above,
+Below summarizes theories that tackle the mind-body/consciousness problem that reflect the assumptions explained above,